What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 What cerebral palsy is (in plain language)

-When CP-related brain injury can happen
+When CP-related brain injury occurs

 - Oxygen-related stress around delivery (sometimes described as “hypoxic-ischemic” events)